 Target the Right Audience

 Suppose a customer is already aware of your brand or your competitor’s.
 Maybe they’re only in the discovery phase of the customer journey and aren’t ready to make a purchase yet.
 Or maybe they’ve gone a step further and visited your website, put an item into the cart, but then closed the browser and forgot about it.
-Since only 2% of first-time website visitors convert, sometimes it helps to give consumers a little nudge to remind them of what you have to offer.
+Since only 2% of first-time website visitors convert, sometimes it helps to give current customers a little nudge to remind them of what you have to offer.
 That’s what retargeting campaigns are for.

 The way it works is that when someone visits your eCommerce store, their browser stores a ”cookie,” which can keep a record of their activities on a website (such as creating a login, adding an item to a cart, and keeping track of website preferences).
 Cookies also enable advertisers to show highly relevant displays ads on other sites, usually through Google or social media platforms like Facebook.

 To set up a retargeting campaign, create a new audience in Facebook Ad Manager by choosing “Website Traffic” and adding the specific website URLs and actions that you want to target.
 An example is users who visited your product listing page or put an item in the cart, but didn’t purchase.
 Set the parameters for how long the campaign should run, upload your creative, and publish.